-On April 13, 2022, the SAT issued an assessment to CPKCM, a wholly-owned subsidiary of the Company, for Ps.5,525 million (\$428 million) for the fiscal year 2014, which included inflation, interest, and penalties.
+On April 13, 2022, the SAT issued an assessment to CPKCM, a wholly-owned subsidiary of the Company, for Ps.5,525 million (\$424 million) for the fiscal year 2014, which included inflation, interest, and penalties.
 On July 7, 2022, CPKCM filed with the SAT an administrative challenge (recurso de revocación) against the assessment.
 On September 26, 2022, the SAT withdrew the administrative challenge.
 On November 10, 2022, CPKCM filed an administrative lawsuit against the withdrawal of the administrative challenge.
 As part of the lawsuit, CPKCM asked the Court for an injunction to avoid the collection by the SAT of the 2014 assessment.
 On December 7, 2022, the Administrative Court admitted the annulment lawsuit filed by CPKCM.
 On February 10, 2023, the SAT filed its response to the lawsuit.
 On March 15, 2023, the lawsuit was opened to the evidentiary stage.
-A resolution from the Administrative Court is expected in the fourth quarter of 2023.
+On September 30, 2023, the evidentiary stage was closed.
+On October 19, 2023, CPKCM filed their final arguments with the Court.
+The SAT had until October 23, 2023, to file their final arguments to the Court.
+A resolution from the Administrative Court is expected by the first quarter of 2024.
 The decision from the Administrative Court may be appealed by CPKCM or the SAT.